alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 }
 ```

 … shows how simple the basic fluid style support can be.
 It just takes the API function to call (e.g. `Ellipse`) and the call arguments; calls that function with the specified arguments; and returns a reference to self so that one can fluidly tack on more calls.
-With the relevant API function as argument one avoids having to define a separate wrapper for each API function.
+With the relevant API function as argument one avoids having to define a separate such wrapper for each API function.

 However, since the Windows API always supports C the the position and size of the ellipse must be specified as the individual member values of a `RECT`, for our example like this: